Diagrams

 Sequence Diagrams

-Sequence diagrams show interactions between components over time.
-Theyโ€™re ideal for documenting API flows or system interactions:
+Sequence diagrams show how components interact over time.
+They’re ideal for documenting API call flows, request/response cycles, or system interactions where the order of operations matters:

 sequenceDiagram